kpandu/389Rspring19/assignments/12_Web/writeup/README.md

 ## Assignment Writeup

 ### Part 1 (40 Pts)
 We know that each item is being looked up in a database and that the url is being used to query the item.
 At the end of the url when you select an item is "item?id=0" in which the number 0 is used in the SQL query for the data base.
 Therefore we can modify the url to inject more SQL code that will return all the items.
-The SQL command done is like "SELECT item from Items where ID equal '?'" where ? is the id number in the url.
+The SQL command done is like "SELECT ITEM FROM Items WHERE ID EQUAL '?'" where ? is the id number in the url.
 Therfore we can close the single quote in the url and continue the SQL code and then comment out the rest of the code.
 I added a SQL query that is always true which was OR 1=1 which brought me to a page that said SQL injection detected.
 Therefore I had to find another way to do the OR query which brought me to the URL: http://1337bank.money:5000/item?id=1' || 1=1 -- -

 Since 1=1 is always true, the query would select all the items and brought me to the flag: